 New Energy Codes Make UGI Save Smart New Homes Incentives Easier to Obtain

 The adoption of 2015 International Energy Conservation Code (IECC) means big changes for your new construction projects in Pennsylvania.
 The new energy code requirements make it easier for you to achieve eligibility in the UGI Save Smart New Homes program.
-IECC 2015 requires you to build with higher efficiency, it will also help you to achieve the 10% over code savings required to be eligible for UGI incentives.
+IECC 2015 requires you to build with higher efficiency, it will also help you to achieve the 15% or greater over code savings required to be eligible for UGI incentives.

 - Blower Door Testing is now mandatory requirement for all new homes in PA.